 If you’re a witness or victim of a crime, one of the first steps to justice is filing a police report, which helps prompt an investigation.
 And while it is imperative to be completely honest and detailed when making a statement to the authorities, sometimes false statements are given, instead.
 So, why would someone file a false police report?

-Whether it's investigating crimes or arresting suspects, police have a difficult job.
-Frequently, they rely on members of the public to provide them with information or to otherwise assist with investigations.
-A person may make a false police report for any number of reasons.
-Sometimes it’s done to shift the focus of an investigation away from oneself.
+There are a number of reasons – sometimes it’s done to shift the focus of an investigation away from oneself.
 On other occasions, a false police report may be made in order to make an innocent party appear guilty.
 Regardless of the reasons, filing a false police report is a serious crime that carries real consequences.

 At the federal level, the consequences become even more serious.
 A false report that involves terrorism is treated the most severely, with prison terms of between seven and 20 years being common.
 The courts may also consider a false report of terrorism as a violent crime even if no violence occurred.

-It's never a good idea to face false report charges without hiring an attorney.
-A criminal lawyer is usually a good choice for handling this type of case.
+If you are in a situation where you have filed a false police report, whether or not it was intentional, it is best to hire a criminal defense attorney as soon as possible.
 They may be able to argue that the statements were not made knowingly or that the statements were not intended to obstruct the work of the police.
 Defending a false report case is tricky, but it can be successfully handled.

 If you’ve ever seen Netflix’s Making A Murderer docuseries, you know just how complex and difficult it can be to clear someone’s name after providing the police with false information.
 The case of Brenden Dassey is a globally-known example of what can happen when someone speaks to the police without a criminal defense lawyer present.